EmuDeck/emudeck.github.io/docs/community-creations/steamos/community-creations.md

 ***

-#### How to Download Dolphin Profiles
+#### How to Download Dolphin Controller Profiles
 [Back to the Top](#how-to-share-and-download-dolphin-profiles)

-You may select a profile to download by choosing one from the list here: [Community Dolphin Profiles](#community-dolphin-profiles-table-of-contents).
+You may select a profile to download by choosing one from the Table of Contents: [Community Creations Table of Contents](#community-creations-table-of-contents).

 After you have selected a profile, you may use the below tutorial to learn how to download it and use it in Dolphin.